ragzilla/DSP_Mods/README.md

 A few mods I wrote for myself for [Dyson Sphere Program](https://store.steampowered.com/app/1366540/Dyson_Sphere_Program/).
 All mods (currently) require you have [BepinEx](https://bepinex.github.io/bepinex_docs/master/) extracted into your DSP directory, which is used to bootstrap and loads these DLLs.
 The compiled plugins need to be placed in your `Dyson Sphere Program\BepInEx\plugins` folder.

+**Do not report problems to the developers** when running any of these mods (or even a savegame you've used one of these mods in).
+The game currently does not support mods.
+The devs do not need spurious bug reports caused by a modded game.
+Reproduce your bug on a 100% vanilla game and save, or assume it's potentially related to a mod unless you know with 100% certainty it wasn't influenced in any way by any mod you have installed now or in the past.

 #### The Mods

 ##### QOL/Mechanic Changing